CodyEngel/GoByExample/README.md

 25. [Timeouts](https://gobyexample.com/timeouts) are important for programs that connect to external resources or that otherwise need to bound execution time.
 Implementing timeouts in Go is easy and elegant thanks to channels and select.
 [Source](/main/timeouts.go)
+26. [Non-Blocking Channel Operations](https://gobyexample.com/non-blocking-channel-operations) basic sends and receives on channels are blocking.
+However, we can use select with a default clause to implement non-blocking sends, receives, and even non-blocking multi-way selects.
+[Source](/main/non-blocking-channel-operations.go)